btoll/tools/README.md

     This will create a new `EXTJS-1972` topic branch in the upper pane and a new bug directory called `EXTJS-1972` in the lower, opened to `index.html` in Vim.

 - `bsession -t EXTJS-1972 --no-dir`
-    This will create a new `EXTJS-1972` topic branch in the upper pane and a file search in Vim in the lower (note there is a dependency on the CtrlP plugin)..
+    This will create a new `EXTJS-1972` topic branch in the upper pane and a file search in Vim in the lower (note there is a dependency on the CtrlP plugin).

+- `bsession -t EXTJS-1972 --no-dir --command "git ls -e t" This will create a new `EXTJS-1972` topic branch in the upper pane and run the command specified by the `--command` flag in the bottom pane.

 - `bsession -t EXTJS-1972 --no-branch`
     This will not create a new topic branch but will `cd` to the appropriate SDK in the upper pane and a new bug directory called `EXTJS-1972` in the lower, opened to `index.html` in Vim.

 - `bsession -t EXTJS-1972 --no-branch --no-branch
-    This will not create a new topic branch but will `cd` to the appropriate SDK in the upper pane and a file search in Vim in the lower (note there is a dependency on the CtrlP plugin)..
+    This will not create a new topic branch but will `cd` to the appropriate SDK in the upper pane and a file search in Vim in the lower (note there is a dependency on the CtrlP plugin).

 Note that in all of the above cases it is possible to specify a Sencha Fiddle.
 This will download the Fiddle and make a best guess attempt to get the JavaScript within the `launch()` method, which will then be inserted into `index.html` in the new bug directory.